Nikon S-mount

-The Nikon S-mount is a type of interchangeable lens mount used by a series of Nikon 35mm rangefinder cameras (Nikon I, Nikon M, Nikon S, Nikon S2, Nikon SP, Nikon S3, Nikon S4).
+The Nikon S-mount is a type of interchangeable lens mount used by a series of Nikon 35 mm rangefinder cameras (Nikon I, Nikon M, Nikon S, Nikon S2, Nikon SP, Nikon S3, Nikon S4).
 The lenses were sold under the name Nikkor.
+S-mount lenses were produced from 1951 up to 1964.

+Technical details

-The mount was a copy of the Zeiss Ikon Contax rangefinder mount, however, small differences between the two mean that although Zeiss wide-angle lenses can be used on the Nikon cameras and vice versa, the longer lenses (50 mm and above), if used, will not be able to focus at both close range and infinity.
+The mount was a mechanical copy of the Zeiss Ikon Contax rangefinder mount; however, small differences between the two mean that although Zeiss wide-angle lenses can be used on the Nikon cameras and vice versa, the longer lenses (50 mm and above), if used, will not be able to focus at both close range and infinity.

 Nikon made a small number of longer focal length lenses specifically designed to focus properly when mounted on a Contax.
-These were the 85mm, 105mm, and 135mm lenses.
+These were the 85 mm, 105 mm, and 135 mm lenses.
 Each was marked with a "C" on the side of the lens barrel.
 This is not to be confused with a "C" mark used as a suffix to the serial number.
 Some early Nikkors used this mark to denote that the lenses were coated.